EduStudentTex/primeiro-commit-exe-display-flex-css/README.md

 FlexBox Exercise

+You can see the web page here: https://edustudenttex.github.io/primeiro-commit-exe-display-flex-css/exe001.html

   This project is a simple HTML and CSS exercise aimed at practicing the use of Flexbox layout.
 It demonstrates a basic webpage layout utilizing Flexbox properties for creating a responsive design.